Skip to main content

 • Same pose (relaxed, not “peak flex”)

-If you want the gold standard, take front / side / back.
+If you want the highest consistency, use front / side / back.

 Front progress photo example Side progress photo example Back progress photo example